 Jea Sophia Oh

 Jea Sophia Oh T’10 is an expert in comparative theology, environmental ethics and postcolonial studies.
 She is a visiting professor of theology at Union Theological Seminary.
 Her research is highly interdisciplinary and cross-cultural for alternative intersections of philosophy and theology, religion and ecology, Eastern learning and process theology.
-Recently, she has been developing a course “Comparative Environmental Ethics” to combine her research areas of comparative theology, process theology, environmental ethics, postcolonialism and feminism.
+She has developed a new area “Comparative Postcolonial Ecotheology” by combining her research areas of comparative theology, process theology, environmental ethics, postcolonialism, and ecofeminism.
 Her book, A Postcolonial Theology of Life: Planetarity East and West (Upland: Sopher Press, December 2011), is the first approach to bridge postcolonialism and ecological theology with the use of Asian spirituality as the philosophical underpinning for the argument that all forms of life are sacred and divine.
 She is working on a book project currently entitled You Are What You Eat: An Ethics of Food Hybridity with Rowman & Littlefield.

 Kate Ott is a feminist, catholic scholar addressing the formation of moral communities with specializations in sexuality, technology, children/youth and professional ethics.
 She is assistant professor of Christian social ethics at Drew University Theological School.
 Her writings include Sex + Faith: Talking with Your Child from Birth to Adolescence and the co-edited volume Faith, Feminism, and Scholarship: The Next Generation.
 Her chapter contributions are entitled “Created for Pleasure” in Talking Taboo: American Christian Women Get Frank About Faith and “Sexual Heath and Integrity” in Professional Sexual Ethics: A Holistic Ministry Approach.
 In addition, Ott writes curricula for adults and teens at TheThoughtfulChristian.com.
 Prior to Drew, she was the deputy director of the Religious Institute; there she led the project and publication of Sex and the Seminary: Preparing Ministers for Sexual Health and Justice.
 To find out more about her work, visit kateott.org.